Billplz/api_slate/source/index.html.md

 ## Duitnow::Pay

 You can now integrate Duitnow into your application using Billplz via the API detailed below.
-Duitnow::Pay via Billplz will now allow your application to request consents from your customers and initiate autodebit transactions from your customers.
+Duitnow::Pay via Billplz will now allow your application to request consents from your customers and initiate AutoDebit from your customers.
 This feature is most ideal for recurring payments over a fixed period with a pre-determined frequency

 ## Duitnow::Pay Consents

-Consents are a way for you to request approval from your customer to initiate an AutoDebit Transaction via Duitnow::Pay AutoDebit.
+Consents are a way for you to request approval from your customer to initiate an AutoDebit via Duitnow::Pay AutoDebit.
 This API documentation will guide you on how to initaite a consent request and subsequently intiate an AutoDebit collection from your customer.

 ### Create a Consent